 We Found the Best Jeans for Big Butts That Eliminate the Dreaded Waist Gap

-1. Look for jeans with stretch.
+1. Look for jeans with stretch

 Stretch is a curvy gal’s best friend, but there are some limits to what it can do for you.
 Too much stretch and you’ll risk looking like you’re sporting leggings.
 Or, worse, your jeans will permanently sag and slouch after just a few wears.
-Denim that incorporates between two and five percent elastane, Lycra or spandex should give your bum enough wiggle room without being overly stretchy.
+Denim that incorporates between one and five percent elastane, Lycra or spandex should give your bum enough wiggle room without being overly stretchy.
 (BTW, lots of brands have developed their own innovative curve-hugging formulas, so check out the in-depth fabric descriptions to get a better idea of fit before you buy.)

-2. Curve collections were made for you.
+2. Curve collections were made for you

 The makers behind numerous “curve” denim brands understand that women with big butts, wide hips and thick thighs can’t just “size up” and expect their jeans will still fit well all over.
 Which is why their designs feature special details like contoured waistbands, extra room in the trunk and just the right ratio of stretch to accommodate a wide variety of bodies.
 And while some brands use the term to denote plus-size options, many use it simply to refer to bodies with curves, whether they are a size 2 or a size 22.